odonnellf/CSAW/README.md

 Audio control surfaces are practical tools for editing and mixing in a digital audio workstation.
 Despite recent technological advancements, however, there is a lack of robust physical commercial controllers with seamless wireless functionality.

-This project folder/repository consists of relevant files for the design and implementation of CSAW – an audio Control Surface built using the Arduino platform and Wireless capabilities.
+This project repository consists of relevant files for the design and implementation of CSAW – an audio Control Surface built using the Arduino platform and Wireless capabilities.
 CSAW aims to remedy limitations of mobile control applications and certain hardware controllers through devising a proof of concept control surface and software platform using sophisticated open-source applications and wireless communication protocols.

 ## Software, Drivers & Libraries
 (Installations covered in notes below)